By Joyce Abrams, Core Leader at China Camp State Park

 Volunteering has also introduced me to people with diverse backgrounds, different interests, and get-it-done attitudes.
 Being among friends who make me laugh, help me learn, and make China Camp a shining example of a volunteer-powered park is what keeps me going.

 There is energy and inspiration to be found in volunteers, and to say that they are the engine of a nonprofit, grassroots organization is an understatement.
 Repeatedly hearing from visitors that “the park has never looked better” makes me happy and proud.

 Who are volunteers?
 They are ordinary people with extraordinary action.

-This June, we’re celebrating the hundreds of enthusiastic volunteers from across California that tirelessly donate their time and work to improve the quality, safety and preservation of our state parks with Park Champions Appreciation Month!
-Follow the celebration on social media with the hashtag #ParkChampions and read more blog posts here.
+This June, we’re celebrating the hundreds of enthusiastic volunteers from across California who tirelessly donate their time and work to improve the quality, safety and preservation of our state parks with Champion Your Parks Month!
+Click here to learn how you can join the celebration and thank our amazing volunteers.